chmerdon/GradientRobustMultiPhysics.jl/docs/src/index.md

 3. Define finite element ansatz spaces for the unknowns of your PDE system.
 4. Solve by using solve! or via a TimeControlSolver and advance! if the PDE system is time-dependent.

-Please have a look at the Examples in the examples subfolder or the documented examples here, see [Examples Overview](@ref).
+Please have a look at the Examples.